 Qualified, pre-existing forest management plans must have been prepared by a professional forester prior to carbon project development, reflecting management intent in the absence of the carbon project.
 The qualified management plan must contain specific recommendations for the spatial extent or volume of biomass to be removed over time.
 These recommendations are used as a maximum baseline harvesting constraint.

 Removals-only baselines must develop and validate a baseline harvest schedule, considering all constraints to forest management.
 If the modeled baseline harvests more than growth, the baseline is conservatively set at initial carbon stocks.
 If the resulting baseline harvests equal or less than growth, the modeled baseline can be used.
-As the name suggests, removals-only baselines do not generate emissions reductions credits (only removals) and must conservatively be held at initial carbon stocks or increasing.
+As the name suggests, removals-only baselines do not generate emission reductions credits (only removals) and must conservatively be held at initial carbon stocks or increasing.

 With ACR IFM projects covering millions of acres of forestland in the U.S. and Canada, including small family woodlands and tribal lands, it is important to give landowners options, especially for an innovative approach.